RenderKit/openvkl/doc/api.md

 et al.[2].
 It uses an Embree-built BVH with a custom traversal, similar to the method in [1].

-Similar to unstructured volumes, a binary BVH is used internally to accelerate interval iteration.
-Intervals are found by intersecting BVH nodes up to a maximum level of the tree, configurable by the `maxIteratorDepth` parameter.

 Particle volumes are created by passing the type string `"particle"` to `vklNewVolume`, and have the following parameters: